 The builder, which has been under Chapter 11 bankruptcy protection since Jan 29, 2008, announced that it is now focusing on selling off what's left of its spec homes and "monetizing its assets over time."
 According to a company spokesperson, TOUSA is not seeking to switch its bankruptcy filing from Chapter 11 to Chapter 7.

-"We are proud that the TOUSA brands have been providing the dream of homeownership across the country for over 40 years," John Boken, CEO and chief restructuring officer for the company, said in the news release.
+"We are proud that the TOUSA brands have been providing the dream of homeownership across the country for over 40 years," John Boken, chief executive officer and chief restructuring officer for the company, said in the news release.
 "While the market environment has impaired our ability to maintain our historical operating platform, we will continue to build out homes and sell our existing inventory during this process.
 We expect that this process will continue for a few years in order to maximize value for our creditors as well as to ensure that we continue to deliver quality homes to our existing customers."

 The Hollywood, Fla.-based company is negotiating to sell its Texas home building operations in Houston, San Antonio, and Austin, which build under the Newmark and Trophy brands.
 It is also negotiating with several parties to sell its financial services businesses including Universal Land Title, Preferred Home Mortgage Co., and Alliance Insurance Information Services, the release said.